taobataoma/meanTorrent/README.md

 #### meanTorrent some feature:
 1. Multilingual support, now English & Chinese, you can Copy a string file `modules/core/client/app/trans-string-en.js` to translate it.
-2. When you want to upload a torrent, Only need to select a source torrent file, and input the movie ID origin TMDB, It can autoload movie detaill info.
+2. When you want to upload a torrent, Only need to select a source torrent file, and input the movie ID origin [TMDB](https://www.themoviedb.org), It can autoload movie detaill info.
 3. One torrent can boundle many attrs tag, It's the key to search filtering.
 4. Torrent comment with full [markdown](https://guides.github.com/features/mastering-markdown/) style support.
 5. Oper/Admin can manager users.
 6. OPer/Admin can manager torrents, can reviewed new torrents, set torrent sale type, set torrent recommend level, and delete torrent.
 7. Global sale set support, It provides convenience for site preferential sales setting.
+8. Client Black List support, user can not use the client of the clientBlackList to connect to the tracker server.

 #### Chat room feature:
 1. Users name list